sscott33/paths.bash/README.md

 ### pp

-> $> pp \<bookmark_name\>
+> $> pp \[\<bookmark_name\> ...\]

-This function accepts 0â€“1 arguments.
-If given one argument, it prints out the given bookmark and its associated path.
+This function accepts any number of arguments.
+If given a non-zero number of arguments, it prints out the given bookmarks and their associated paths.
 If no bookmark is given (zero arguments), then it will print out all bookmarks and their associated paths.

 ### dp